Ajay K. Sood: Academic fellowships and positions

-Sood has also served on the scientific advisory committee to the Prime Minister of India from 2009 to 2014, and is the Chairman of the National Physical Laboratory, New Delhi.
+Sood has served on the scientific advisory committee to the Prime Minister of India from 2009 to 2014, and is the Chairman of the National Physical Laboratory, New Delhi.

 Awards and recognitions

-Sood is a recipient of many awards and honours.
 He was awarded Shanti Swarup Bhatnagar Prize, in 1990, by the Government of India.
 In 2013, the Government of India followed it up with the fourth highest civilian award, Padma Shri.